Jobs and Talent — 7 min

 “Lastly, make sure to understand what the office/meetup requirements are.
 Some companies ask you to come into some meetings at company headquarter or attend off-sites once in a while.
 This can be really fun, or a challenge based on your personal circumstances.
 Think time to travel and visas.”

-The world is opening up and a lot of companies may ask you to travel to them from time to time.
+The world is opening up, and a lot of companies may ask you to travel to them from time to time.
 Make sure you’re willing and able to do that.
 Are you well enough to travel?
 Do you have proper travel documents?
 Where is the closest company office to your location?
 Is it possible. for you to manage whatever travel is required with your existing life commitments?

 Conversely, if you’re into the idea of remote work because you like to travel, then you might want to seek out companies that bring the possibility of travel into the equation.

 International travel can get expensive, so companies need to be ready for those costs.
 And HR managers need to make the expectations clear.
-On the bright side, you can use the travel as a benefit to attract ambitious candidates who aspire to the digital nomad lifestyle.
-These candidates are specifically seeking these opportunities (and are often highly skilled and very experienced).
+On the bright side, you can use travel as a benefit to attract ambitious candidates who aspire to the digital nomad lifestyle.
+These candidates are specifically seeking remote opportunities (and are often highly skilled and very experienced).
 This could give you access to a new pool of valuable and ambitious talent.

-Just because a company is willing and able to hire a remote worker does not necessarily mean you can expect the flexibility you might expect.
-Companies without a remote-first culture can unwittingly isolate and ostracise remote workers without adequate support (particularly those who operate with a predominantly on-premise or hybrid model).
-A remote culture works most effectively for any company with a component of remote workers, so try to look for indicators of this culture when you're scouting a fully remote role.
+Just because a company is willing and able to hire a remote worker doesn't necessarily mean they’ll provide the flexibility you might expect.
+Companies without a remote-first culture can unwittingly isolate and ostracize remote workers without adequate support (particularly those who operate with a predominantly on-premise or hybrid model).

 The best remote companies have a combination of the following factors: